Hanoi at a glance

 Before starting the journey to explore Hanoi, we would like to introduce you to Hanoi tourist map.
 The map includes Hanoi’s most popular destinations as well as other useful information such as restaurants, bars, and shopping.
 The points on the map we have researched very carefully, and accurately, so don’t forget to download it for offline use when coming to Hanoi!

 Another option for you when exploring Hanoi is by double-decker bus.
-There are three price levels for Hanoi double-decker bus: 300.000 VND (for 4 hours); VND 450.000 VND (for 24 hours) and 650.000 VND (for 48 hours).
+There are three price ranges for Hanoi double-decker bus: 300.000 VND (for 4 hours); VND 450.000 VND (for 24 hours) and 650.000 VND (for 48 hours).
 The ticket selling point is Dong Kinh Nghia Thuc Square (Bo Ho parking spot).

 Hanoi is a city more than a thousand years old, but it is still growing.
 Besides the sites with hundreds of years or even thousands of years old, this city also has very modern destinations, let’s see the most attractive destinations in Hanoi.